 Frozen waterfalls, Korouoma

 If you visit only the southern part of Lapland, one of the unique nature spots are the frozen waterfalls at Korouoma Canyon near Posio.
-Although it is only 1.5 hours away from Rovaniemi, the public transport is not so great.
+Although it is only 1.5 hours away from Rovaniemi, public transport is not so great.
 The easiest way to reach it is by car or joining an organized tour.

 There is a short circuit trail of 5 km that you can walk from the parking place.
-It is quite demanding due to the elevation differences, but even Katalin did well on it during her last month of pregnancy, so we can recommend it for families and elderly as well.
+It is quite demanding due to the elevation differences, but even Katalin did well on it during her last month of pregnancy, so we can recommend it for families and the elderly as well.

 You will descend (and later ascend) about 100 meters – the height of the waterfalls.
 The trail reaches 3 waterfalls and one camping place with shelters and toilets.
 The suggested time of the trail is 3 hours.
 If you are fit and have more time (2 days), you can walk along the whole canyon, it is 30 km and you can visit all the 13 waterfalls.
 If you are up for an adventure, try ice climbing as well.